 (POSITIVE ATTITUDE CONCERNING EDUCATION AND SOCIALIZATION)

-Transition Services – Early planning for the successful transition to a less restrictive program, or, community integration after program completion.
+•Transition Services for the successful transition to a less restrictive program, or community integration after program completion

-Special Services– On-campus psychiatric consultation, medication monitoring and treatment; occupational and physical therapy consultation and services if a part of the student’s IEP; audiology, Speech and Communication services also available if a part of the student’s IEP.
+•Occupational and physical therapy consultation and treatment services if they are a part of the student’s IEP; Audiology, Speech and Communication services are also available if a part of the student’s IEP

 The PACES academic program is provided by a staff of certified Teachers of the Deaf, who are also trained in crisis prevention and intervention skills.
 Small class size allows for more individualized attention, differentiated instruction, as well as, behavioral support.
 The educational program offers standard course options in English, Mathematics, Social Studies, Science and the domains of Technology, Physical Education and Health Education.
 Additional classes and training in Employability Skill and in electives are also offered.
 These courses cover content that meets the requirements of the students’ placing districts as per their Individual Educational Plans, therefore, meeting town credit and graduation requirements.